i3dm/Zavionix/V2 widgets/readme.md

 # Update 17/08/24:
-# The first V2 widget (BATT widget) is released for beta testing.
+# V2 widgets are getting released for beta testing.
 # The V2 widgets are much lighter in graphics and CPU load.
-# Note: V2 widgets ONLY run on Ethos 1.5.0 and above.
+# Note: V2 widgets ONLY run on Ethos 1.5.0 and above !